alchemyplatform/aa-sdk/site/using-smart-accounts/sponsoring-gas/checking-eligibility.md

 <<< @/snippets/aa-alchemy/gas-manager-client.ts

-Then, before you call `sendUserOperation` on the provider, you can use [`checkGasSponsorshipEligibility`](/packages/aa-core/smart-account-client/actions/checkGasSponsorshipEligibility.md) to verify the eligibility of the connected account for gas sponsorship concerning the upcoming `UserOperation` (UO) that is intended to be sent.
+Then, before you call `sendUserOperation` on the client, you can use [`checkGasSponsorshipEligibility`](/packages/aa-core/smart-account-client/actions/checkGasSponsorshipEligibility.md) to verify the eligibility of the connected account for gas sponsorship concerning the upcoming `UserOperation` (UO) that is intended to be sent.

 Internally, this method invokes [`buildUserOperation`](/packages/aa-core/smart-account-client/actions/buildUserOperation.md), which navigates through the middleware pipeline, including the `PaymasterMiddleware`.
 Its purpose is to construct the UO struct meant for transmission to the bundler.
 Following the construction of the UO struct, this function verifies if the resulting structure contains a non-empty `paymasterAndData` field.